 On April 18th, I received a phone call from a gentleman who claimed to be from Google wondering if I got the email invitation to come visit the Google headquarters in Mountain View, CA to attend a meeting regarding a program I joined earlier this year.
 My first thought was that this was some sales ploy that had nothing to do with Google.
 I was wrong.
 We went back and forth the following week via email and the phone.
 Nine days after the original call, I was on a flight to San Francisco to go meet with Google.

 I was in a group of 25 people, hand picked from the over 4,000 Google Engage members in the United States.
 On Tuesday, April 26th, we were picked up from our San Mateo Marriott hotel by a limo bus with a big screen TV in it.
-We headed to the campus around 11am and got signed into Google.
+We headed to the campus around 11am and got signed into our day at Google.
 The 1900 building was located within a complex of four large buildings with two or three stories each.
 There was a cafeteria where we ate prior to the official meeting that was free for all workers.
 It had everything from flank steak with delicious au jus sauce, to San Francisco Bay oysters, to organic pizza, and a full salad bar.
 They had unlimited free beverages from sodas to Naked fruit drinks.
 We met in a small auditorium with a huge LED screen and “Ninja Bags” that was filled with a bunch of cool Google schwag.

 We were introduced to many product managers from the various departments to greet us, ask us questions, and show us new features that are yet to be announced.
 In order to enter the premises, we not only had do sign an NDA, we had to be escorted to any different buildings by an employee of Google.
 Makes sense.
 They had cameras monitoring everything over the entire complex.